Direct Line car insurance review

 Optional breakdown cover tick tick tick

-*No separate temporary car insurance policy but you may be able to temporarily insure someone to your existing policy
+^No separate temporary car insurance policy but you can add a vehicle to your existing policy for up to 90 days

 Summary

 Direct Line is one of the biggest car insurers in the UK and offers a wide range of policies with additional optional extras.
-Direct Line caters for younger drivers with its DrivePlus 'black box' insurance policy, as well as offering a multi-car discount for households with more than one car.
-Direct Line, however, does not appear on comparison sites which means if you want to compare the cost of a policy you would need to visit the website directly.
+Direct Line caters for younger drivers with its DrivePlus 'telematics' insurance policy, as well as offering a multi-car discount for households with more than one car.
+Direct Line, however, does not appear on comparison sites which means if you want to compare the cost of a policy you would need to visit the Direct Line website directly.